On the Genericity of the Spectrum Intervalization for Multi-Frequency Quasiperiodic Schr\"{o}dinger Operators: Preliminaries

-\begin{proof} This is a standard result in differential topology.
-One proof applies Sard's theorem to the restriction of the projection $\pi: P \times X \to P$ to the submanifold $F^{-1}(Z)$, which is smooth due to the transversality of $F$.
-The set of parameters $p$ for which $F_p$ is not transverse to $Z$ is contained in the set of critical values of this projection, hence has measure zero.
-For complete details, see \cite[Theorem 8.4]{Benedetti2021} or \cite[Chapter 3, Theorem 2.7]{hirsch1976}. \end{proof}
+\begin{proof} This is a standard consequence of Sard's theorem.
+Since $F\pitchfork Z$, the preimage $F^{-1}(Z)$ is a smooth submanifold of $P\times X$.
+Applying Sard's theorem to the restriction of the projection $\pi:P\times X\to P, \qquad \pi(p,x)=p,$ to $F^{-1}(Z)$, one obtains that the set of critical values of $\pi|_{F^{-1}(Z)}$ has measure zero.
+A parameter $p$ is a regular value of this restricted projection precisely when $F_p\pitchfork Z$.
+The residual statement follows from the standard parametric transversality theorem.
+See, for example, \cite[Chapter 3, Theorem 2.7]{hirsch1976} or \cite[Theorem 8.4]{Benedetti2021}. \end{proof}